finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 Delete portfolio properties

-Delete one or more properties from a single portfolio.
-If the properties are time variant then an effective date time from which the properties  will be deleted must be specified.
-If the properties are perpetual then it is invalid to specify an effective date time for deletion.
+Delete one or more properties from a particular portfolio.
+If the properties are time-variant then an effective datetime from which  to delete properties must be specified.
+If the properties are perpetual then it is invalid to specify an effective datetime for deletion.

 ### Example